Persecution of Falun Gong: Background

 Tensions continued to escalate through the late 1990s.
 By 1999, surveys estimated as many as 70 million people were practicing Falun Gong in China.
 Although some government agencies and senior officials continued expressing support for the practices, others grew increasingly wary of its size and capacity for independent organization.

 On 22 April 1999, several dozen Falun Gong practitioners were beaten and arrested in the city of Tianjin while staging a peaceful sit-in.
 The practitioners were told that the arrest order came from the Ministry of Public Security, and that those arrested could be released only with the approval of Beijing authorities.

 On 25 April, upwards of 10,000 Falun Gong practitioners assembled peacefully near the Zhongnanhai government compound in Beijing to request the release of the Tianjin practitioners and an end to the escalating harassment against them.
 It was Falun Gong practitioners' attempt to seek redress from the leadership by going to them and, "albeit very quietly and politely, making it clear that they would not be treated so shabbily."
 It was the first mass demonstration at the Zhongnanhai compound in the PRC's history, and the largest protest in Beijing since 1989.
 Several Falun Gong representatives met with then-premier Zhu Rongji, who assured them that the government was not against Falun Gong, and promised that the Tianjin practitioners would be released.
 The crowd outside dispersed peacefully, apparently believing that their demonstration had been a success.

-Security czar and politburo member Luo Gan was less conciliatory, and called on Jiang Zemin, the General Secretary of the Chinese Communist Party to find a decisive solution to the Falun Gong problem.
+However, the uniformity and scale of the demonstration alarmed the Chinese Communist Party officials.
+Witnessing the organizational capacity of the Falun Gong practitioners, some officials saw Falun Gong as a direct threat to the state's authority and political control.
+Different from Zhu's conciliatory approach dealing with Falun Gong issue, security czar and politburo member Luo Gan was less conciliatory, and called on Jiang Zemin, the General Secretary of the Chinese Communist Party to find a decisive solution to the Falun Gong problem.